Oghma-Infinium/Vagabond/README.md

 If you're curious about the specific mods in the list, the full modlist can be viewed [here](https://loadorderlibrary.com/lists/vagabond).

+**NOTE:** Making ***ANY*** changes— including editing INIs or MCMs —to the modlist counts as modification and thus voids official support.
+Only changes explicitly stated in the [Config Doc](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/CONFIG.md) are supported.
+There is separate channel in Discord for discussing modifications to Vagabond.

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-Note: **Making *any* changes to the list counts as modification and thus voids official support.
-Even the smallest changes such as editing configurations or MCM counts as modification.
-Only changes explicitly stated in [config](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/CONFIG.md) are supported.
-There is separate channel in Discord for discussing modifications to Vagabond.**
+---

 ### System Requirements

+**DISCLAIMERS:**
+- Vagabond only supports English Steam versions of Skyrim SE.
+GOG and other languages are not supported.
+- HDD and external SSD installs are absolutely not supported.
+- At least 10GB of VRAM on GPU is recommended for the list, otherwise you'll experience frequent stutters in exteriors.
+- Only Windows 10/11 operating systems are supported.
+Windows LTSC, special variants, lightened editions or any other modified variant **WILL NOT WORK.**

 > Please note these specs are the best idea of a baseline that I can provide at the current moment, based on feedback I have gotten from testers and my own experiences.
 In the future this will be updated depending on feedback received.
-With that said, **HDD and external SSD installs are absolutely not supported**.

 | Spec Category | Recommended (1080p) |
 |     :---:    |      :---: